PLEASE MAKE A

 leadership and vision.

-We still need to raise an additional $30,000 - to restore the ironwork of the lantern exterior and to build a walk around the seawall.
+As of August 26: We still need to raise an additional $20,000 - for additional paint and to restore the ironwork of the lantern exterior and to build a walk around the seawall.

 As soon as he heard about the restoration effort, Chris Bachant, of the Carpenters Union, reached out to the Maritime Society with the promise of volunteer help.
 He then contacted friends at Brand, who came forward with their own offer.
 Brand, Specializing in Specialty Services Solutions, proudly supports the maritime society in the restoration of this historic landmark and will donate full scaffolding for the project; The New England Regional Council of Carpenters has volunteered to erect and dismantle the scaffolding; members of the the Painters Union have volunteered to do the actual painting of the lighthouse.
 Last week, Loring & Son Masonry donated removal and testing of one window and taking core samples of the tower -- work valued at $5,000.